Lamar University: Sheila Umphrey Recreational Sports Center

-The Sheila Umphrey Recreational Sports Center was completed in 2007 at a cost of $19 million.
+The Sheila Umphrey Recreational Sports Center was completed for $19 million.
 The construction included renovation of the McDonald Gym, which had previously served as the university's sports center and home of the volleyball program.
 The naming of the center was made possible by a $5 million donation by local attorney Walter Umphrey in 2005.
-The 129550 ft2 center includes a 13000 ft2 cardiovascular room, a one-tenth-mile walking/jogging track, a 43 ft climbing wall, basketball, indoor floor hockey/soccer arena, volleyball, badminton courts, and racquetball courts.
+The 129550 ft2 center includes a 13000 ft2 cardiovascular room, a one-tenth-mile walking/jogging track, a 43 ft climbing wall, basketball, indoor floor hockey/soccer arena, volleyball, badminton courts and racquetball courts.
 The center also sports a wellness and fitness center, health food café and juice bar.
-The lounge areas include pool tables, putting green, air hockey, foosball, video games and large screen TV.
-The center is home to the Recreational Sports Office, which organizes and hosts intramural sports leagues and sport clubs teams such as volleyball, basketball, flag football, cricket, badminton, indoor soccer, pool, ultimate frisbee, and tennis.
-The tennis club made back-to-back appearances at the national tournament as they won 'Club of the Year' for 2015 and 2016.
+The lounge areas include pool tables, air hockey, foosball and large-screen TV.